FuelLabs/fuel-indexer/docs/src/components/database/foreign-keys.md

 # Foreign Keys

-The Fuel Indexer service supports Foreign Key constraints and relationships using a combination of GraphQL schema and a data layer (whether Postgres or SQLite).
-Below you'll find a simple example of how to use Foreign Keys.
+- The Fuel indexer service supports forein key constraints and relationships using a combination of GraphQL schema and a database (whether Postgres or SQLite).

-> IMPORTANT: At the moment, [due to some SQLite quirks](https://www.sqlite.org/omitted.html), Fuel Indexer SQLite only supports foreign key _relationships_, not foreign key _constraints_.
-We are very much open to changing this in the future.
+- To demonstrate how the indexer uses GraphQL schema to resolve foreign key relationships, let's look at the following schema:

-To demonstrate how the Indexer uses GraphQL schema to resolve foreign key relationships, given the following schema:
+## Usage

 ```graphql
 schema {